NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.6.markdown

 ### Separate NuGet VSIX for Visual Studio 2010/2012 and Visual Studio 2013

-With 2.6 release, NuGet vsix is now getting split into two parts.
-This split is to allow NuGet to use Visual Studio 2013 specific assemblies for best experience for Visual Studio 2013 and future versions.
-This would also allow NuGet extension to have a smaller footprint and enables to use Visual Studio version specific optimizations.
+With 2.6 release, NuGet Installer is getting split into two.
+This allows NuGet to use Visual Studio 2013 specific assemblies to provide the best NuGet experience in Visual Studio 2013.
+This also allows NuGet extension to have a smaller footprint and enables to use Visual Studio version specific optimizations.

-Now with 2.6, there are two NuGet vsix :
+Starting with 2.6, we will build 2 VSIX as below:

-1. One for Visual Studio 2010 and Visual Studio 2012
+1. NuGet Package Manager for Visual Studio 2010 and Visual Studio 2012
-2. And second one for Visual Studio 2013
+2. NuGet Package Manager for Visual Studio 2013

 You can find more information [here on installing NuGet on different clients](http://docs.nuget.org/docs/start-here/installing-nuget).